 In 1994, with the consent of the then governor of the Mexican state of Veracruz, the U.S. transnational industrial pig farming company, Carroll Farms, started operating in the valleys of Cofre de Perote in Veracruz.
 The farmers of the region thought the company would bring them benefits by creating jobs, but they soon realized industrial pig farms contaminate the air, land and water.
 In 2009, an epidemic of swine flu began in La Gloria and has now spread and threatened the entire world.

-Originally published in Media Relations: Codirectors of Ithaca College's Finger Lakes Environmental Film Festival Curated Films for International Festival in India.
+Originally published in IC News: Codirectors of Ithaca College's Finger Lakes Environmental Film Festival Curated Films for International Festival in India.